KKraljic/cloudpresales-comntainer-demo/README.md

 #Motivation
 This little application is for showing the possibility to deploy "old school" applications inside container native environments.

-It shows how to transform old school fashioned applications in a fast and efficient manner to fulfill cloud native paradigms.
+It shows how to transform old fashioned applications in a fast and efficient manner to cloud native paradigm based applications.

+##Prerequisites

+* Ubuntu or other Linux OS instance
+* Running Docker engine
+* Internet connectivity

 ##Modules
 This project contains several mandatory files: